apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/SecureMode.md

 ### Mapping from user to group

 The system user to system group mapping mechanism can be configured via `hadoop.security.group.mapping`.
-See [HDFS Permissions Guide](../hadoop-hdfs/HdfsPermissionsGuide.html#Group_Mapping) for details.
+See [Hadoop Groups Mapping](GroupsMapping.html) for details.

 Practically you need to manage SSO environment using Kerberos with LDAP for Hadoop in secure mode.